Ranjandas/shikari-scenarios/scenarios/nomad-consul-quickstart/README.md

 * Requires a base VM image built using packer (`../../packer/hashibox.pkr.hcl`)
 * Uses `qemu` driver (you can use `vz` by modifying `vmType` in the template)
 * If running enterprise binaries, the Consul and Nomad licenses should be passed as environment variable (shown in the example below)
+* Packer is baked with `exec2` driver, and Nomad only utilizes this driver when version 1.8.x or higher is deployed.

 ### Usage